edcarp/shell-genomics-eddie/_episodes/03-working-with-files.md

 ~~~
 {: .output}

-> ## Eddie specific - ACLs
+> ## Eddie specific information - ACLs
 >
 > The Eddie filesystem actually uses a different form of permissions known as NFS version 4 Access Control Lists (ACLs), which
 > are beyond the scope of this course.
 However, it is important to know that the `chmod` command can break file system
 > permissions.
-General recommendations are:
+Our general recommendations are:
-> 1. You can use `chmod` on files in your home directory
+> 1. You can use `chmod` on files in your home directory.
 > 2. You should probably not use `chmod` in group spaces (directories that start with `/exports/cmvm/eddie/` and variants for
 > the other Colleges).
 This will result in other members of your research group **not** being able to read your files.
 > 3. Never use `chmod`'s recursive option `-R` as this can result in broken permissions on a large number of files.